 A File Manager plays an important role on our Android phones.
 They help us to view, copy and move files such as media and documents.
 While our phones are fully automated, but they require us to manually manage the storage and files stored on it.
 And File Managers are the tools that make it happen.
 Most OEM devices come with a proprietary pre-installed file manager, but a few others don’t.
 So if yours is one, then this list could prove very useful to you.

-5 Best Android File Manager Apps
+List of 5 Best Android File Manager Apps

 1. ES File Explorer

 ES File Explorer is an efficient Android File manager app.
 It is quite easy to use and comes with a simple and powerful user interface.
-It has tons of options and features like the logger, Note Editor, Cleaner and many other.
+It has tons of options and features like the logger, Note Editor, Cleaner, and many others.
 The Gesture feature is one another cool function that helps you to perform a certain function within the app if you have recorded the particular Gesture to do something.

-ES File Explorer comes with pre-installed recycle bin which makes you do mistakes.
+ES File Explorer comes with a pre-installed recycle bin which makes you do mistakes.
 So the next time you mistakenly delete something, you can recover it back from the bin.
-You can enable Root Explorer option to access the system partition with read-write capabilities.
+You can enable the Root Explorer option to access the system partition with read-write capabilities.
 One of the best things about the app is that it allows users to change the app theme.
 So, you can download themes for ES File Explorer and change your App UI.

 You can enjoy most of these features in the FREE app.
 But, you can also go for the pro version ($2.96) to unlock the extra features.